Getting Your Biologic Medications and Patient Assistance

 Flying in the U.S. with Medication – TSA regulations allow you to fly with any medication, including liquid medications.
 This covers how to fly with your medications.

-Click here for Kineret informational videos that include step-by-step injection instructions and managing the injection site reactions.
+Click here for Kineret informational videos that include step-by-step injection instructions and tips for managing the injection site reactions.

 Brave 4-year-old Girl Gives Herself Daily Anakinra Injections – This is Brinley who has clinical HIDS/TRAPS giving herself her daily shot.
 This is an excellent video to show young children who need shots to treat their disease.
 She is an inspiration to kids and adults.
 Thank you Brinley for sharing!
 Learn more about Brinley and her family at Blessings for Brinley.